Dapheny Chen

 Biography

 Ang Hui Ling is the founder of Stitch and Steam Pte Ltd, a clothing alteration and dry-cleaning company that focuses on transformation and care in garments.
 Having trained in dance during her school days, she continues to be drawn to contemporary movement as a form of expression and renewal.
-Both in her business and in performance, she is interested in creating continuity instead of replacement, and uncovering new perspectives in the familiar.See their work at the Festival
+In both her business and her performances, she is interested in creating continuity rather than replacement and in uncovering new perspectives within the familiar.See their work at the Festival

 Biography